tomlooman/tomlooman.github.io/_posts/2026-02-13-setup-unreal-engine-cpp-rider.md

 ## Closing

 {: .notice--danger }
-**Having Trouble?** If you had any issues during the setup process that were unclear or not covered in this article.
-Let me know through my [contact form](/contact) and I will see if I can update the article.
+**Having Trouble?** If you had any issues during the setup process that were unclear or not covered in this article, let me know through my [contact form](/contact) and I will see if I can update the article.

 If you are one of my students, you are now ready to follow along with my [Unreal Engine C++ course](https://tomlooman.com/courses/unrealengine-cpp/)!
 You might also be interested in checking out my [Complete Guide to Unreal Engine C++](/unreal-engine-cpp-guide) article as a companion reference and introductory guide to many of the important concepts to programming within Unreal Engine 5.